 Steffens was previously executive director of the National Newspaper Association (NNA), an industry organization of 2,000 newspapers that he led for eight years.
 Earlier at the Missouri School of Journalism, Steffens was associate director of the New Directions for News (NDN), a leading industry think tank.

-At NNA Steffens kick-started digital offerings including a total overhaul of its website (twice), creation of an online-accessible best practices database, members-helping-members forums, industry blogs, and a weekly e-mail e-newsletter targeted for community newspaper management.
+At NNA Steffens kick-started digital offerings including two overhauls of its website, creation of an online-accessible best practices database, members-helping-members forums, industry blogs, and a weekly e-mail e-newsletter targeted for community newspaper management.

 Steffens served as executive vice president and chief operating officer of Giles Communications of Westchester, N.Y., a leading public relations firm serving the music and technology industries.
+Clients included Yamaha and Fujitsu Networking, and he helped develop business strategies and marketing initiatives for the online launches of CustomDisc and Platinum Jack.
 Over the years, he has worked with several tech start-ups, including serving as senior vice president and editor-in-chief of NetClearly; and as an advisor for Zinio, Newsstand, FindtheDot/Intellidot and Chasing Savings.
-He also helped develop business strategies and marketing initiatives for the online launches of CustomDisc and Platinum Jack, and was manager of strategic partnerships for the San Francisco Examiner.

 He has been a guest lecturer at San Francisco State University; Universidad Astral in Buenos Aires, Argentina; Ohio University in Athens, Ohio; Central State University in Wilberforce, Ohio; University of Dayton; Miami University at Oxford, Ohio; California State University at Long Beach; California State University at Fullerton; and Colorado State University at Ft.
 Collins.

-He has judged the international Society of News Design competition and the national Sigma Delta Chi Awards as well as numerous specialty media contests.
+He has judged the international Society for News Design competition and the national Sigma Delta Chi Awards as well as numerous specialty media contests.